Lukas-create/plantDB/docs/index.rst

 This results in an console output informing the user about the possible choices and asking for an decision.

-   Enter 1 to search database by habitat with detailed information\n Enter 2 to search database by coordinates\n
+   Enter 1 to search database by habitat with detailed information\
+   Enter 2 to search database by coordinates\
-   Enter 3 to search by habitat in csv file for a quick overview without detail\n habitat search options so far:\n
+   Enter 3 to search by habitat in csv file for a quick overview without detail\
+   habitat search options so far:\
-   Alpenvorland, Niederrheinisches Tiefland, Oberrheinisches Tiefland\n Enter here:
+   Alpenvorland, Niederrheinisches Tiefland, Oberrheinisches Tiefland\
+   Enter here:

 If you want to search for plant data in the database directly, call search_db_via_query() and provide an corresponding sql - query.